Systematic study of Schmidt-type partitions via weighted words: Introduction

 The weighted words consist in assigning some colors to the parts.
-In this spirit, we define a set of colors and assigned them to the positive integers under certain conditions.
+In this spirit, we define a set of colors and assigned them to the elements of $\mathcal{M}$ under certain conditions.